AngieCristina/ShiftMe-1/README.md

 # ShiftMe
+This project simplify the way how a frontDesk agent of Hotel request a change of their worksfhit to another frontdesk agent

 ## Members:

+Angie Gonzales- Product Manager
+Marieth Perez - Tech Lead
 Diego Cuevas - Software Engineer
-Marieth Perez - Tech Lead
-Angie Gonzales- Product Manager